Hi-PACE/hipace/docs/source/run/parameters.rst

 * ``hipace.comms_buffer_on_gpu`` (`bool`) optional (default `0`)
     Whether the buffers used for MPI communication should be allocated on the GPU (device memory).
     By default they will be allocated on the CPU (pinned memory).
-    Setting this option to `1` is necessary to take advantge of GPU-Enabled MPI, however for this additional enviroment variables need to be set depending on the system.
+    Setting this option to `1` is necessary to take advantage of GPU-Enabled MPI, however for this additional enviroment variables need to be set depending on the system.

 * ``hipace.do_beam_jz_minus_rho`` (`bool`) optional (default `0`)